A topic from the subject of Quantification in Chemistry.

 Introduction

 Quantitative analysis is a branch of chemistry that deals with the measurement of the amount of a substance in a sample.
-The mole concept is a fundamental concept in chemistry that is used to relate the mass of a substance to its amount.
+The mole concept is a fundamental concept in chemistry used to relate the mass of a substance to its amount.
 One mole of a substance is equal to its molar mass in grams.
 The molar mass of a substance is the sum of the atomic masses of all the atoms in its chemical formula.

 Basic Concepts